artssci/app-deployment/README.md

 ```

 ### 2. **Create the Electron Entry File**
+>[NOTE]
+> The Electron entry file is the starting point of your Electron app.
+It acts like the "main control center" that launches your application and manages its windows.

 1. Open your app's project folder in VS Code
 2. Create a new file inside your project folder called **main.js** and copy the following code.
 Don't forget to save your changes: